vfdev-5/FixMatch-pytorch/README.md

 # FixMatch experiments in PyTorch

-Experiments with "FixMatch" method on Cifar10 dataset.
+Experiments with "FixMatch" on Cifar10 dataset.

 Based on ["FixMatch: Simplifying Semi-Supervised Learning withConsistency and Confidence"](https://arxiv.org/abs/2001.07685)